Big Apple Coaster: Characteristics

 The ride travels on a 4777 ft track.
 It contains a 180 ft lift hill and a 76 ft first drop, followed by a hill and another 144 ft drop.
 The ride also has two inversions: a standard vertical loop and a dive loop (twist and dive element), where the train performs a 180-degree twist and then performs a half-loop.
 This element is found on another coaster: the "Mega Coaster" at Hamanako Pal Pal Park in Japan.
 The New York Times wrote in 2011 that the ride was "designed to simulate the barrel roll a pilot feels inside a jet fighter".
 The ride's station is themed to a New York City Subway station.

 The coaster's computer system could adjust the ride based on the arid climate of the area.
 The system could modify the train's speed at the top of the lift hill, and it could also activate the mid-course brake run to slow down a speeding train.
 When wind speeds are excessively high, the computer system notifies the ride's technicians.

-As of 2023, the ride costs $19 per individual ticket and $10 for a re-ride.
-An all-day pass can be bought for $35.
+As of 2023, the ride costs $25 per individual ticket.
 Las Vegas residents with valid ID, and military personnel also receive discounts.
 The New York-New York Hotel and Casino also allows guests to get married on the Big Apple Coaster.
 When the ride opened, riders had to be at least 46 in tall; this height restriction has since been increased to 54 in.